DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 If your validation is taking too long, try reducing the complexity of the validation problem:

 - Reduce the number of timesteps to ~5.
-- Reduce the number of parameters of interest to 2 or 3 of the most important.
+- Reduce the number of parameters of interest to two or three of the most important.
-- Increase the tolerance to be ~0.5.
+- Increase the tolerance to ~0.5.
 - Crop out parameter ranges that cause numerical instability.
 For example, if you have SIR-type model and a recovery rate `γ` that is an uniform distribution between `-1.0` and `1.0`, the model may become unstable near `γ = 0` as the basic reproduction number `R₀ → ∞`.
 You can narrow the distribution of `γ` to exclude the singularity at the origin.

 Following these steps can help you reduce the run time or produce non-trivial validation results.